 Community Bunkhouse Build

-There are several stages to the build.
-Each will be run as instructional volunteering opportunities to learn various aspects of natural and low impact building.
+The bunk house will accommodate 16 people in 8 bunks on a single story, with provision for at least 4 wheelchair accessible beds.
+It will be a roundwood timber frame structure with straw bale infill with clay plaster inside and lime render outside.
+The build has been carried out as a community project, with instructional volunteering opportunities to learn various aspects of natural and low impact building.
 There are countless ways of creating a comfortable and sturdy building from natural materials.
 This is one of them.
 Care will be taken to explain the thinking behind each process so people can take inspiration from how we do things as well as feel empowered to try things differently.
 We aspire to create an environment of popular education where each person is seen as bringing valuable experiences and input to the processes.
 We’re not just creating a building, we’re building a community and a movement.
 Building skills is only one part of the spectrum of skills we need.
 We need social skills, facilitation skills, organisational skills, motivational skills, communication skills, conflict resolution skills, and so much more.
 Awareness and knowledge and lived experiences of everything under the sun is sought and valued.

 Stages of the Build